NadavVazana/Restaurant-API/README.md

 ## Update restaurant details:

-To update restaurant details use the **PUT** HTTP method and add the updated restaurant to the body of the request.
+To update restaurant details use the **PATCH** HTTP method and add the updated restaurant to the body of the request.
 (The restaurant id should be the same so it could be updated)

 ## Update restaurant's product:

-To update restaurant's product use the **PUT** HTTP method, add the base url the restaurant's id and add the updated product to the body.
+To update restaurant's product use the **PATCH** HTTP method, add the base url the restaurant's id and add the updated product to the body.
 (The product id should be the same so it could be updated):

 > https://restaurants-api-cdhh.onrender.com/api/restaurant/63c19b041176ece3253b0439